JiunCoding/30_python_projects_portfolio/README.md

 LinkedIn: In progress

-© 2025 JiunCoding.
-All rights reserved.
+#Copyright (c) 2025 JiunCoding

+#This file is licensed under the MIT License.

-This repository is part of a personal portfolio created to help me grow as a Python developer and apply for roles in Data Analysis and Digital Marketing.
-You are welcome to view, learn from, and reference this work.
-However, reproduction, redistribution, or claiming it as your own is strictly prohibited.
+#This repository is part of a personal portfolio created to help me grow as a Python developer and apply for roles in Data Analysis and Digital Marketing.

-If you’re an employer or collaborator and need more information, feel free to reach out directly.
+#See the LICENSE file in the root of this repository for details